KWARC/GLIF/README.md

 #### MMT

 You can find installation instructions for MMT [here](https://uniformal.github.io//doc/setup/).
-Please note that as of now (November 2019), GLF uses some not-yet released features of MMT.
+Please note that as of now (March 2020), GLIF uses some not-yet released features of MMT.
 So you will have to either talk to us (probably the best idea) or try building MMT yourself from the `devel` branch of the git repository.
-If you only want to use MMT for the `glf_kernel`, you don't have to install an MMT development IDE (in a way, the notebooks will be your IDE).
+If you only want to use MMT for the `glif_kernel`, you don't have to install an MMT development IDE (in a way, the notebooks will be your IDE).

+#### ELPI

+You need ELPI, which you can get from OPAM (see [this README](https://github.com/LPCIC/elpi)).

 #### Optional: Graphviz